-Going in to a zero waste or refill shop for the first time can be a little daunting, but after one visit you'll be hooked - planet-friendly, wallet-friendly and fun!
+Going in to a zero waste shop or refill shop for the first time can be a little daunting, but after one visit you'll be hooked - planet-friendly, wallet-friendly and fun!

 Here are a few tips that might come in handy.